 But soon after, she withdrew the complaint.

-The Cyprus Mail understands that, other than the wife, there were no other witnesses to the alleged incident.
+The Cyprus Mail understands that, other than the woman, there were no other witnesses to the alleged incident.
 Other than her complaint – which she has withdrawn – no complaint has been filed by any other individual.

 In court, Sykas’ attorney Christos Pourgourides did not object to the lifting of the MP’s immunity.